 You Will Need

 - 2 to 3 Spoons of Baking Soda

-- Pour 2 spoonful of baking soda in the balloon using funnel (If you don’t have funnel than you can make one from paper and scotch tap).
+- Pour 2 spoonful of baking soda into the balloon using a funnel (If you don’t have a funnel, you can make one from paper and scotch tape).

-- Stretch open the mouth of the balloon and carefully put it over the neck of the plastic bottle.
+- Stretch open the mouth of the balloon, and carefully put it over the neck of the plastic bottle.
 Let the end of the balloon dangle to prevent the baking soda from falling into the bottle.

-Observe the inflating balloon and chemical reaction.
+Now, observe the inflating balloon and chemical reaction.